 The Lousado facility has an annual production capacity of 18 million tyres, and so its CO2-neutral production footprint marks a major step towards the company’s broader goal of achieving complete CO2-neutral production across all its tyre plants by 2040.
 Lousado’s CO2-neutral status is made possible by an innovative electric boiler that generates steam from green electricity instead of gas.

 By utilising a combination of self-generated solar power and renewable electricity from the grid, Continental has been able to replace natural gas, a primary energy source for steam generation in tyre plants.
-Steam is crucial in the vulcanisation process, transforming raw rubber into the flexible and elastic material used in tires.
+Steam is crucial in the vulcanisation process, transforming raw rubber into the flexible and elastic material used in tyres.

 The Lousado plant’s success in achieving CO2-neutral production demonstrates that even large-scale tyre manufacturing facilities can adopt sustainable practices.